KnightTheCoder/Linux-Distro-Post-Install-Scripts/distros/debian/README.md

 # Post install script for Debian/Ubuntu with plasma desktop

 # About
-This script is only intended for Debian/UBuntu with KDE desktop, it may not work as intended with other desktops
+This script is only intended for Debian/UBuntu with KDE desktop and Linux mint with Cinnamon desktop, it may not work as intended with other desktops

 # Features
 * Updates the system